 Edsby (K-8th) website should be reviewed daily for homework, grades, and other important information.
 Please DO NOT use Edsby as a means of communication with your teacher.
 Teachers will only check and respond to emails received via their Trinity account.
-If you need any assistance with your account please email Ms. LM at lmhenry@trinitysfc.com.
+If you need any assistance with your account please email edsby@trinitysfc.com.